Associated Press, Published March 21 2013

-University General Counsel Mark Rotenberg said that university officials investigated Elliott’s claim by reviewing patient records from one of the studies he mentioned, a project called CAFE that compared the effectiveness and side effects of three antipsychotic drugs.
+University General Counsel Mark Rotenberg told the Star Tribune for a story published Thursday that university officials investigated Elliott's claim by reviewing patient records from one of the studies he mentioned, a project called CAFE that compared the effectiveness and side effects of three antipsychotic drugs.

 Each patient's folder contained an evaluation form with unique responses and markings, Rotenberg said.